 AWN is committed to recognizing and celebrating diversity and the many intersectional experiences of Autistic women.
 The Committee on Autism & Ethnicity was established to highlight the impact of race and culture on Autistic lives.
 This committee is working toward finding ways to support individuals and families in multiple marginalized populations.

-DIVERgent: when disability & feminism collide is an initiative of Autism Women's Network that seeks to explore the impact of sexism and ableism in disabled and nondisabled communities.
-DIVERgent is run exclusively by disabled women of varying identities and impairments.
+Divergent: when disability & feminism collide is an initiative of Autism Women’s Network that seeks to explore the impact of sexism and ableism in disabled and nondisabled communities.
+Divergent is run exclusively by disabled women of varying identities and disabilities.